 Below are the possible object IDs and type lists recognized by SSQE.
 These must be accounted for even if you don’t use all of them.
 If you intend to create a new object type for your own purposes, it’s recommended to use IDs descending from 255 instead of ascending from where these IDs stop.

 Keep in mind that an object block may identify more or less types than are listed here.
 An object will always have as many types as the block defines, but these types aren’t guaranteed to be identical to what your parser can understand.
-If an object has less types than you expect, you should use the defaults listed next to each value here as a placeholder.
+If an object has less types than you expect, you should use the defaults listed next to each type here as a placeholder.
 If an object has more types than you expect, you can safely discard them after reading them.

 Miscellaneous lookup tables: